 800 Fort Negley Blvd., Nashville, TN 37203

-For a fun, interactive experience, especially with kids, then head to the Adventure Science Center of Nashville.
+For a fun, interactive experience, especially with kids, head to the Adventure Science Center of Nashville.

 There are loads of interactive learning experiences for kids of all ages.
-With a focus on hands-on learning, there are a variety of activities available to explore.
+With a focus on hands-on learning, various activities are available to explore.

-Some examples of the activities available are a flight simulator, an adventure tower, beekeeping, and a space garden!
+Some examples of the activities available are a flight simulator, an adventure tower, beekeeping, and a spacious garden!
 Kids of all ages will love visiting the on-site Planetarium.

 Throughout the year, the Adventure Science Center hosts events as well.
 Please check their website for a calendar of events, operating hours, and current prices.